-Once we receive the ATP form, a Tharp field measure technician will be scheduled to conduct an on-site field measurement.
+Once we receive the ATP form and designer retainer, a Tharp field measure technician will be scheduled to conduct an on-site field measurement.
 This applies only to jobs of 12 linear feet or more of cabinetry.
-For new construction, it is imperative that interior framing and plumbing rough-ins are complete.
+For new construction, it is imperative that interior framing and plumbing rough-ins are complete prior to the measure.

 5. Design Process

-Your Tharp designer will then use sophisticated CAD software to create detailed accurate plans with multiple elevations and 3D renderings that will provide you with a comprehensive view of the project.
+Your Tharp designer will use sophisticated CAD software to create detailed accurate plans with multiple elevations and 3D renderings that will provide you with a comprehensive view of the project.
 We encourage your questions and feedback during this process.
-Note that details regarding appliances, plumbing fixtures, and other items that require design consideration should be provided prior to this step.

 6. Final Meeting

 Once the design is complete, a final meeting will be scheduled between you and your designer.
 He or she will review the project with you from start to finish.
 Measurements, materials, finishes and selected options will be verified at that time.
 At this meeting we will request a final sign-off on the drawings and purchase order indicating your approval of the design.
 Your deposit (50% of the total purchase price) is required before the project moves into production the following business day.